volonteriof/WeatherApp/README.md

 # WeatherApp
-Using geolocalization and Dark Sky API
+Using geolocalization and Openweather API